A Proven Practice to Reduce the Spread of HIV and Bloodborne Diseases

 |Saturday||11:00 a.m. until 2:00 p.m.|

-Community Syringe Exchange Sites (Operated by Volunteers of America, look for the RV)
+Community Syringe Exchange Sites (Operated by UK Health and KY Harm Reduction Coalition, look for the RV or van)

 |Behind the Lake Dreamland Fire Station||4603 Cane Run Rd||Every Thursday from 11 a.m. - 2 p.m.|